m0nters/ai-dictionary-extension/README.md

 2. **Click the "History" button** to view your recent translations
 3. **Search your history** using the search bar (searches text, translations, and language pairs)
 4. **Click any history entry** to view the full translation details
+5. **Pin entries** by clicking the pin icon next to any translation
-5. **Delete entries** by clicking the trash icon next to any translation
+6. **Delete entries** by clicking the trash icon next to any translation

 **Note**: The extension automatically saves your last 20 translations locally in your browser.